sukhrobyangibaev/bmi_first_draft/README.md

 ## Usage 🚀

-1. Place your project source code files in the `project_files` directory.
+1. Place your project's main source code files in the `project_files` directory:
+   - Include only your core project files
+   - Do not include external libraries, virtual environments, or dependency files
+   - Example: If you have a Python project, include your `.py` files but not `venv/` or `site-packages/`

 2. Run the thesis generator:
 ```bash